hmkoh/PacMan/README.md

-# PacMan
+# Snake
-PacMan game with Python
+Snake game with Python